drnic/searchcraft/README.md

 All this is already possible with Rails and ActiveRecord.
 SearchCraft achievement is to make it trivial to live with your materialized views.
 Trivial to refresh them and to write them.

+### Refresh materialized views

+Each SearchCraft materialized view a snapshot of the results of the query at the time it was created, or last refreshed.
+It's like a table whose contents are derived from a query.

 If the underlying data to your SearchCraft materialized view changes and you want to refresh it, then call `refresh!` on your model class.
 This is provided by the `SearchCraft::Model` mixin.

 ```ruby